chibisov/drf-extensions/docs/index.md

 ### Caching

-To cache something is to save the result of an expensive calculation so that you don’t have to perform the calculation next time.
-Here’s some pseudocode explaining how this would work for a dynamically generated api response:
+To cache something is to save the result of an expensive calculation so that you don't have to perform the calculation next time.
+Here's some pseudocode explaining how this would work for a dynamically generated api response:

     given a URL, try finding that API response in the cache if the response is in the cache: